2016 ARTICLE I

 - Upon the completion of these elections, the outgoing President will then turn the “gavel of authority” over to the newly confirmed President.

 - The President and Vice President will serve for a term of one year; they will not serve more than two (2) terms in any one office unless filling an unexpired term.
+After serving two terms, the President shall not be reelected to that office for at least one year.
 Both the Secretary and Treasurer may serve without restriction.

 Section 4: EXECUTIVE DIRECTOR